djtaori23/Basic-Banking-System/README.md

 # Basic-Banking-System
-First Project built for MLH Hackaton - Winter Hacklympics
+First Project built for Web Developement Internship at The Sparks Foundation.

 # AIM
 Create a simple dynamic website which has the following specs.</br>